cspetterson/personal/_posts/2024-07-08-installing-tailwindcss.md

 category: articles
 tags: technical

-title: "Install TailwindCSS with Ruby on Rails"
+title: "Foreman error when installing TailwindCSS"
 ---

 I followed the steps on the Tailwind website to [Install TailwindCSS with Ruby on Rails](https://tailwindcss.com/docs/guides/ruby-on-rails)